Skip to content

 Note:

-1. Special key: track_id (used for tracking functionality).
+1. Special key : track_id (used for tracking function) .

-2. When users add custom tags via globalContext that conflict with SDK's own tags, the SDK's tags will override the user's settings.
-It is recommended to prefix tag names with the project abbreviation, e.g., df_tag_name.
-Keys used in the project can be referenced in the source code.
+2. When the user adds custom tags through globalContext that are the same as the SDK's own tags, the SDK's tags will overwrite the user's settings.
+It is recommended to add a project abbreviation prefix to the tag name, for example df_tag_name.
+The key value used in the project can be queried from the source code.

 Log Configuration